-My early years spent in the countryside, my life in a farming family, left the seed and then the sprout of humanistic capitalism in my soul.
+My early years spent in the countryside, my life in a farming family, left the seed and then the sprout of Humanistic Capitalism and Human Sustainability in my soul.
 Ours, my family's, was a life in contact with nature, because nature gave us everything.
 Indeed, we did not even have electricity, and we worked the land with animals, and collected rainwater.
 There was mutual respect between us and nature, and everything was done in harmony with Creation.

 In this harmony with the earth, there was a correspondence between what we got from our work and what we gave to our neighbour; I remember that every year, after the harvest, my grandfather would give the first bale of wheat to the community, an ancient symbol of the balance between profit and giving back, and this symbol became one of the cornerstones of humanistic capitalism, one of the greatest gifts of my youth and my future.